hpe-tugbot/tugbot.github.io/README.md

 1. Links to content from projects section - done
 2. DNS record change to point to tugbot.io from @Alexei
-3. Attach SEND button to PHPMailer service
+3. Attach SEND button to send message to Slack channel - @Alexei
-4. Dockerize with NGINX
+4. Dockerize with NGINX to make it run anywhere